 This indicator shows when the instrument is in the remote state.
-REM does not necessarily indicate the state of the bus REN line, as the instrument must be addressed to listen with REN true before the REM indicator turns on.
 When the instrument is in remote, all front panel keys, except for the LOCAL key, are locked out.
-When REM is turned off, the instrument is in the local state, and front panel operation is restored.
+When REM is turned off, the instrument is in the local state and front panel operation is restored.

-NOTE If LLO is in effect, LOCAL will be locked out.
+NOTE If SYSTem:RWLock is in effect, LOCAL will be locked out.
 If TRIGger:SOURce is set to manual, the TRIG key will be active in remote.